How to Make Mixed Berry Jam

 Berries are easy to flash freeze by spreading in a single layer on a metal baking sheet in the freezer for a few hours.
 When frozen, they go in a zipper bag and back into the freezer.
 You can flash freeze them whole, or slice them up before spreading them on the cookie sheet.

-Raspberry season is hot on the heels of strawberry season and then, finally, wild blackberry season arrives in mid-July.
-It's triple berry jam time.
-You'll find the directions inside boxes of pectin and at the Sure Jell website.
+Raspberry season is hot on the heels of strawberry season and then, finally, wild blackberry season arrives in mid-July, and then it's time to make strawberry, raspberry and blackberry jam!
+You'll find the directions inside boxes of pectin and at the Sure Jell website - they call it Triple Berry Jam.

 The recipe inside the box of pectin lists the ingredients as: